TheIconfactory/Tapestry/Documentation/GettingStarted.md

 }
 ```

-We’ll need to refresh again, but this time try using the keyboard with Cmd-R.
+We’ll need to refresh again because of these changes, but try using the **Cmd-R** keyboard shortcut this time.

-Our connector is now ready for the next step — feeding information to the Tapestry app.
+Our connector is now ready for the next step — collecting information to the Tapestry app.

 ## Feed Me!

 There isn’t anything else needed to make a feed with the Mystic 9-Ball connector, so just press **Save Feed** to create a test feed.

-Our focus now shifts to the third panel where results are show.
-The table is currently empty, but will fill in with items loaded by your connector.
+Our focus now shifts to the third panel where _Results_ are show.
+The table is currently empty, but will fill up with items loaded by your connector.

 Press the **Load** button and Tapestry will try to load items using your connector.
-You'll notice that a red dot appears next to the document icon at the bottom of the panel.
+You'll notice that a red dot appears next to the document icon at the bottom of the _Results_ panel.
 When you click on this button, you'll see all the messages logged while running `plugin.js`.

 But what does `EXCEPTION: ReferenceError: Can't find variable: load` mean?

-This is caused by Tapestry trying to call a [load](https://github.com/TheIconfactory/Tapestry/blob/main/Documentation/API.md#load) function in the JavaScript code and failing.
-So let's update or `plugin.js` code to load data!
+This is caused by Tapestry trying to call a [load](https://github.com/TheIconfactory/Tapestry/blob/main/Documentation/API.md#load) function in your JavaScript code and failing.
+So let's update or `plugin.js` code to load some data!

 Add this to your `plugin.js`: